kpilszak/fintech-app/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to create loan financial application.
+The main purpose is to create a financial loan application.

 ## Technologies
 Project is created with: